 Some individuals create public profiles to build their professional brand and hashtags will help you do that, but only if you use the right hashtags.
-There are online tools such as Hashtagify and Ritetag to help you find the top relevant hashtags for your brand and trending topics on Twitter and Instagram.
+The best way to find the best Instagram hashtags is to do research yourself by looking at other Instagram accounts and typing in certain hashtags to see how many followers they have.
 Include geographical tags in your photos to attract local attention and increase location-specific marketing.
-A word to the wise though – don’t overuse hashtags or your content can look spammy.
+A word to the wise – skip a line before you include the hashtags and don’t overuse hashtags or your content can look spammy.
 Keep in mind that hashtags won’t work if your profile is private.
 Only your followers can see them and sort your content by them.

 Also add relevant tags on each post and clickable hashtags in as many of your Instagram Stories as possible.
 All company pages should be public and effectively use hashtags.

 Q: What kind of content should I post to Instagram if I’m a business or trying to build my brand?

 I would advise to keep content light on Instagram.
 So don’t post the same things you would post on LinkedIn, which is for more business oriented content.
 The platform is all about photos so you must have visually arresting, high quality and correctly sized photos to capture the attention of your audience.
 Instagram is a great place to feature content about your people and the good works of your company as well as a look at the company culture, community service activities and anything else that can bring your company to life and differentiate it.
 It’s a great place to feature recruiting content that will appeal to potential new hires.